 - Historically, 98.45% of program graduates find employment within 1 year of graduating (80.3% find employment s professionals working in the field).

-Graduate statistic reports by major are available at this link:
+- Graduate statistic reports by major are available at Career Development Center Graduate Statistics.

 Occupational Demand And Outlook

 - Based on data from the Bureau of Labor Statistics and the Minnesota Department of Employment and Economic Development, industries served by this program will see a increase in jobs between 2015 and 2022: